Networking: Map Network Drives

 - gpupdate /force

-This will update both computer and user policies which should map your drives
+This will update both computer and user policies which should map your drives.

 Manually Mapping Network Drives